steliosiv/Continuous-Energy-Market-for-flexibility-using-renewable-energy/README.md

 The files case.py and PTDF.py have been slightly changed  in order for our code to work.
 The main code was built entirely from the scratch in my own unique way.
 The main code which is responsible for running the market is in the file Stelios_main.py.
 The file functions.py contains all the functions that are used in the main program and the file classes.py contains the two types of classes that are used.

+I created two types of bids not comfort bids and comfort bids.
+Not comfort bids are based on the differnce between the estimated power and real power.
+As for the comfort bids, those are calculated using a 10-20 variation in the load and generators.
+For the creation of both bid types the normal distribution is used.

 The main code gets its data from the files that are extracted from matpower for a case.
-Those files are baseMVA.csv: contains the power base in MVA branch.csv: contains all the information regarding the lines of the network bus.csv: contains all the inormation about each bus of the network
+Those files are: baseMVA.csv: contains the power base in MVA branch.csv: contains all the information regarding the lines of the network bus.csv: contains all the inormation about each bus of the network